a-cassette/practice-redux02_async/README.md

   send params user filled in textbox to connpasAPI.
   When response'd be returned, display it.

+  cannot receive data from connpasAPI because of cross domain policy....

 ## action shapes
   { type: 'FETCH_POSTS_REQUEST' }